AntonisKl/MovieRama/README.md

 # MovieRama
 ## Setup guide
-1. Run "npm install" to install express.
+1. Run "npm install".
+2. Create a file with name ".env" inside the root folder of the app and insert the line "API_KEY=[key]" in it, replacing [key] with your key for the-movie-db API.
-2. Run "npm start" to start the local server.
+3. Run "npm start" to start the local server.
-3. Open the url "localhost:4200" with a browser.
+4. Open the url "localhost:4200" with a browser.
-## Alternatively
+## Live website
-Go to http://movie-land.herokuapp.com where this app is deployed.
+To checkout the app, go to http://movie-land.herokuapp.com where it is deployed.